zzzDavid/pytorch2caffe/README.md

 ## TODO

 - [ ] Tensor operation is not supported yet.
 Is there any method to reload the operator and add more arguments in its argument list?

 - [ ] Global average pooling support: `torch.nn.AdaptiveAvgPooling2d(1,1)`

+## Note

+1. Issues with name correspondence

+We have a `dict()` in class `Translog` to record the torch function names and their corresponding caffe layer names.
+But we don't have that information for tensor operations.

+For example, `+=` can convert into `Eltwise` in Caffe, but it does not have torch name since it is not a function.